austinmama/dl/faqs.md

 {: faq}
 {: support}

-The new {{site.data.keyword.dl_short}} offering differs from the {{site.data.keyword.dl_short}} classic infrastructure in that {{site.data.keyword.dl_short}} is decoupled from classic IaaS, and exists only in the local cross-connect router (XCR).
+The {{site.data.keyword.dl_short}} offering differs from {{site.data.keyword.dl_short}} on Classic in that {{site.data.keyword.dl_short}} is decoupled from classic IaaS, and exists only in the local cross-connect router (XCR).
 This design enables native connectivity to VPC and future capabilities without being forced into the classic IaaS network.

 The offering allows connectivity to both classic IaaS as well as VPCs, whereas {{site.data.keyword.dlc_full_notm}} always connects to the IaaS network and a global VRF first. {{site.data.keyword.dlc_full_notm}} can only reach the VPC on a limited basis using a feature named Classic Access and by adding global routing to the direct link.
 See [Setting up access to your Classic Infrastructure from VPC](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure) for more information.